 If a covered deposit is unavailable because a credit institution is unable to meet its financial obligations, depositors are repaid by the DGS.
-This repayment covers at maximum $\in 100,000$ per person per credit institution.
+This repayment covers a maximum $\leq 100,000$ per person per credit institution.
 This means that all eligible deposits at the same credit institution are added up in order to determine the coverage level.
-If, for instance, a depositor holds a savings account with $\in 90,000$ and a current account with $\in 20,000$, he or she will only be repaid $\in 100,000$.
+If, for instance, a depositor holds a savings account with $\leq 90,000$ and a current account with $\leq 20,000$, he or she will only be repaid $\leq 100,000$.